gfmortega/hangman-judge/README.md

 Judge Interactor program for a Hangman contest held for the Ateneo Senior High School Programming Varsity.
 You need to have Java Runtime Environment version 8 or higher in order to run this.
 To check, you can type `java -version` in the command line/terminal, and ensure that the version that appears is at least `1.8.something`.

-Run the player program through the command line/terminal by entering, `java -jar Judge.jar` Then, input the your program's file name and extension when prompted.
+Download `Judge.jar` from the repo.
+Run the player program through the command line/terminal by entering `java -jar Judge.jar`.
+Then, input the your program's file name and extension when prompted.
 The following file extensions are supported,

     File Extension          Process Run